New York State Thruway: Cost

 As of August 2021, the Berkshire Connector costs $1.03 ($0.79 with New York E-ZPass) to travel between the Massachusetts state line and exit B1.
 Tolls west of exit B1 vary based on which direction a motorist travels on I-87.
 The toll on the minor closed ticket system from Pennsylvania to exit 55 south of Buffalo is $3.87 ($2.97 with New York E-ZPass).
 The Grand Island Bridges on I-190 cost $1.24 to cross ($0.95 with New York E-ZPass) while the New Rochelle toll gantry on I-95 costs $2.16 ($1.66 with New York E-ZPass).
 The Black Rock and City Line toll barriers on the Niagara Thruway in Buffalo charged $0.75 at the time of their removal on October 30, 2006.

 All tolls along the Thruway were supposed to be abolished when the construction bonds used to build it had been paid off.
 The last of the bonds was paid off in 1996; however, the tolls remained in place after the New York State Legislature transferred ownership of the New York State Canal System to NYSTA in 1992.

 Exit list

-For exits on the Cross-Westchester Expressway, the New England Thruway, or the Niagara Thruway, see the articles on those highways.
+For exits on the Cross Westchester Expressway, the New England Thruway, or the Niagara Thruway, see the articles on those highways.

+Unlike many interstate highways, exits are identified by a number in ascending sequence, rather than by their mileage (distance) markers, starting with exit 1 on the east, just outside New York City, and ending with exit 61 on the west, near the Pennsylvania state line.

 Mainline

 Berkshire Connector

-The Berkshire Connector is a closed-ticket system that extends east from the Thruway mainline to the Canaan Toll Barrier, connecting the mainline Thruway to the Mass Pike.
+The Berkshire Connector is a closed toll system that extends east from the Thruway mainline to the Canaan Toll Barrier, connecting the mainline Thruway to the Mass Pike.